julianmendez/soda/docs/README.md

 Scaladoc / Javadoc markers are `/**` and `*/`.

 Annotations:
+- `@new` to create JVM instances in translations to Scala 2
 - `@tailrec` to ensure a tail recursion
 - `@override` to override a JVM function
 - `@main` to indicate the entry point